Caleb9/syno-photo-frame/README.md

 ### Auto Brightness

-For my digital photo frame project, I attached a light sensor to Pi's GPIO to adjust the monitor's brightness automatically depending on ambient light.
+For the digital photo frame project, @Caleb9 attached a light sensor to Pi's GPIO to adjust the monitor's brightness automatically depending on ambient light.
 [TSL2591](https://www.adafruit.com/product/1980) is an example of such sensor.
-Check out my [auto-brightness-rpi-tsl2591](https://github.com/Caleb9/auto-brightness-rpi-tsl2591) project to add automatic brightness control to your digital photo frame.
+Check out @Caleb9 's [auto-brightness-rpi-tsl2591](https://github.com/Caleb9/auto-brightness-rpi-tsl2591) project to add automatic brightness control to your digital photo frame.